ka-zuumi/RRKM-Branching-Ratios/README.md

 # RRKM Branching Ratios
 Code and guide towards predicting branching ratios of reactions using RRKM theory.
+All steps require fortran.
+The rate constant matrix calculation requires the LAPACK standard software library for fortran.
+The visualization step requires gnuplot.

 ### Calculating Rate Constants of Elementary Reactions with RRKM Theory